 SERVICES AND FEES

 All services are tailored to your family's needs.
-The fees provided below are the base fee which may be different then your invoice fee depending on the circumstances.
+The fees provided below are the base fee which may be different then your invoiced fee depending on the circumstances.

 A service agreement will provide the specifics of your service's fee structure used for invoicing.